JerryTong-GH/SCADR/README.md

 After downloading, feel free to extract the software to a folder of your choice.
 Extracting it to your Documents folder is highly recommended.

-After extraction, please navigate to the **Installation** folder and double-click the `SCADR_Installer` executable file.
+After extraction, please navigate to the **Installation** folder and double-click the `SCADR_Installer.exe` executable file.
 SCADR will be installed after you follow the on-screen prompts.

 If you would like to keep the code up to date, I highly recommend installing the GitHub Desktop app and cloning the repository using: